An elementary rigorous proof of bulk-boundary correspondence in the generalized Su-Schrieffer-Heeger model: Introduction

-Thanks to the simplicity of the generalized SSH model, we obtain a detailed description and a rigorous proof of the bulk-boundary correspondence using only basic mathematical techniques.
-Our approach offers an elementary yet instructive perspective on the mechanism of the bulk-boundary correspondence.
-(The efforts in the similar spirits to give elementary explanations of the bulk-boundary correspondence can also be found in \cite{Pershoguba:2012,Rhim:2017}.
+Thanks to the simplicity of the generalized SSH model, we obtain a detailed description and a rigorous proof of the bulk-boundary correspondence using only basic mathematical techniques of solving linear difference equations and applying Cauchy's integral formula.
+Our elementary approach offers a transparent and instructive perspective on the mechanism of the bulk-boundary correspondence.
+(The efforts in the similar spirit to give elementary explanations of the bulk-boundary correspondence can also be found in \cite{Pershoguba:2012,Rhim:2017}.
 For the $K$-theory approach in the one-dimensional case, see Chapter 1 of \cite{Prodan:book}.)